About Defaqto

 Northern Ireland: Department for Infrastructure

-Uinsure usually covers up to £1million for loss or damage to your buildings caused by events such as storms and flooding, plus up to £200,000 for temporary accommodation for your family and pets if your home is not safe to live in following an insured event.
+Uinsure usually covers up to £1million for loss or damage to your buildings caused by events such as storms and flooding, plus up to £200,000 for temporary housing for family and pets if your home is not safe to live in following an insured event.
 But, this could amount to much more in high-risk areas.
 As a result, non-standard insurance will likely be needed.

 4. Properties with Ongoing Building Works